 In 1827 the house saw the birth of its most famous resident John Hanning Speke, a contemporary of Livingstone and Stanley and other Victorian Explorers.
 In 1858 John Hanning discovered the source of the River Nile and named it Lake Victoria, solving one of the greatest mysteries of the age.
 He died only 4 years later in a shooting accident amidst controversy and just before a debate with his rival Burton to be held at the Royal Geographic society in Bath.

 More recent history saw the house’s final resident from the family.
 Colonel Walter Speke, a veteran of both the Boer and First World Wars before returning to Jordans in 1918 until his death in 1944.
-With no children, having never married the house was due to pass to his nephew William Speke but he had tragically been killed in 1942 during the Second World War and instead it passed to William’s eight-year old son, Peter.
+With no children, the house was due to pass to his nephew William Speke but he had tragically been killed in 1942 during the Second World War and instead it passed to William’s eight-year old son, Peter.

 Peter had been taken to live in Canada, his mother having moved and remarried following the war.
 The house was put into trust and run by Distant family and Land Agents.
 The Contents of the house were sold by Auction in 1945 and it was turned into a prep school for boys and girls between 1945 and 1955.
 Over the next 9 years it fell into a poor state of repair, the lead on the roof having been given by the Colonel to the war effort and never replaced.
 The house was finally demolished in 1964.
 The grotto, stable-block and walled garden survive as well as the beautiful parkland in which the Shepherd Hut is placed.